AlphaFold: The Unfolding Drama of Protein Folding and Its Global Impact

 San Diego: The Marine Biology Bonanza

 Marine biologists in sun-drenched San Diego used AlphaFold to predict the unknown proteins of rare mollusk species.
-The AI’s contributions resulted in revealing biomolecular archetypes effective against antibiotic-resistant strains, although also recognizing and naming biofuel-creating or producing enzymes that once lurked behind scientific obscurity like carburetors in an electric car factory.
+The AI’s contributions resulted in unveiling biomolecular templates effective against antibiotic-resistant strains, while also identifying biofuel-generating enzymes that once lurked behind scientific obscurity like carburetors in an electric car factory.

 3 new preclinical drug compounds identified